awsdocs/aws-ruby-developer-guide/doc_source/s3-example-client-side-encryption-with-kms-master-key.rst

    :language: ruby

-Get the AWS KMS key from the command line,
-Where :code:`key` is a AWS KMS key ID as created in the :doc:`kms-example-create-key` example.
+Get the AWS KMS key from the command line, where :code:`key` is an AWS KMS key ID as created in the :doc:`kms-example-create-key` example.

 .. literalinclude:: ./example_code/s3/s3_add_cskms_encrypt_item.rb
    :lines: 16-21